kaisenlinux/manpages-dev/category/UDF/udfinfo.md

        With meaning that block-type starts at UDF block block-num and span block-count blocks on device.

-       Windows-specific  Volume  Serial Number is a non-standard 32-bit checksum, calculated as four separate 8-bit XOR checksums of 512 bytes long UDF File Set De‐ scriptor.
+       Windows-specific Volume Serial Number is a non-standard 32-bit checksum, calculated as four separate 8-bit XOR checksums of 512 bytes long UDF File Set Descriptor.
 Therefore, it cannot be set or changed as opposed to UUID which is 64-bit long.
-This non-standard checksum is used only by Windows  systems  (since
-       Windows 98 era when it was introduced) and can be displayed on Windows systems by applications like vol, dir or fsutil.exe.
+This non-standard checksum is used only by Windows systems (since Windows 98 era when it was introduced) and can be displayed on Windows systems by applications like vol, dir or fsutil.exe.

 LIMITATIONS
+       udfinfo  prior  to version 2.3 was unable to handle Multisession UDF discs correctly.
+It always printed only information about the first session (the oldest one) and not about the last session (the most recent).

        udfinfo prior to version 2.2 was unable to print Unicode strings with code points above U+FFFF correctly.

        udfinfo prior to version 2.2 was unable to read Metadata Partition.
-Therefore, determining used and free space blocks, reading File Set Identifier and cal‐ culating Windows-specific Volume Serial Number did not have to be available or correctly calculated for disks with UDF revisions higher than 2.01  which  had
+Therefore, determining used and free space blocks, reading File Set Identifier and calculating Windows-specific Vol‐ ume Serial Number did not have to be available or correctly calculated for disks with UDF revisions higher than 2.01 which had Metadata Partition.
-       Metadata Partition.

        udfinfo prior to version 2.1 was unable to read Virtual Allocation Table stored outside of Information Control Block.
 Therefore above limitation applied also for some Write Once media.

 AUTHOR
        Pali Rohár <pali.rohar@gmail.com>